lucsb4/phaedrus-vs-theme/README.md

 - Add to the store❔
 - What else❔

 ## This extension is not on the store.
-How to install this extension manually?
+How to install it manually?
 - Check that you have node and npm installed, and that you have VS Code (code) on your path.
 - Install Visual Studio Code Extensions globally: `npm install -g vsce`
 - Clone this project, change to its root directory and run: `vsce package`
 - A package .vsix will be created in the directory.
 - Run `code --install-extension [packagename].vsix`
-- Restart VS Code and enjoy :)
+- Restart VS Code and enjoy 😁